rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Specifies the output height of the captured signature barcode.
+Specifies the output height of the captured signature barcode.
 Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
-Provide a number greater than or equal to 20.</p>
+Provide a number greater than or equal to 20.
 ####Access